City gets aggressive in anti-squatting campaign

 The city government will halt ongoing constructions in residential and forest reservations that are not covered by building permits as it adopted a more aggressive stance against squatting and violators of the National Building Code and environment laws.

-The Basis is composed of personnel from the City Buildings and Architecture Office, the City Environment and Parks Management Office, the City Legal Office, the City Engineering Office, and deputized environment officers of the Baguio City Police Office.
+The Basis is composed of personnel from the City Buildings and Architecture Office, City Environment and Parks Management Office, City Legal Office, City Engineering Office and deputized environment officers of the Baguio City Police Office.

-Since the mayor issued the order, BCPO City Director Francis Bulwayan Jr. included the monitoring of ongoing constructions in residential, commercial, and forest areas in regular patrol activities of the different police stations.
+Since the mayor issued the order, BCPO City Director Col. Francis Bulwayan Jr. included the monitoring of ongoing constructions in residential, commercial and forest areas in regular patrol activities of the different police stations.

 Those not covered by permits were reported to the CBAO for verification and issuance of notices of violation and cease and desist orders.

 As a result of the inspections, an ongoing residential building construction at GEFA barangay was issued a cease and desist order with the owner advised against pursuing further construction activities and to secure building permit.
 The owner was likewise directed to clean and clear all construction materials and debris obstructing the sidewalk immediately and to enclose the construction site with green G.I sheets pursuant to Executive Order 17, s.
 2020.

 An ongoing construction of a rooftop enclosure at Roman Ayson, Campo Filipino was also slapped similar orders for having no permit.